MeloenCoding/clerk/README.md

 page_size = 5 # set the page size when you run 'clerk'

 [locations]
-config_dir = '' # gets set when you first run the program. you could change it to a custom location if you want local_location = '' # gets set when you first run the program. you could change it to a custom location if you want remote_location = "" # you need to set this your self to the location of your compatible api
+config_dir = '' # gets set when you first run the program. you could change it to a custom location local_location = '' # gets set when you first run the program. you could change it to a custom location remote_location = "" # you need to set this your self to the location of your compatible api

 # if you use some sort of validation in your api, you could set these to check validation in your api